waleedalmutiry/EpiILMCT/README.md

 * **Waleed Almutiry** - *Maintainer*
 * **Rob Deardon** - *Maintainer*

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License,  version 3 - see the (http://www.r-project.org/Licenses/GPL-3) file for details.

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc